 Whatever you do, make sure to laugh your butt off.

 When one of my daughters was about 8, I asked her what meant the most to her, “When you laugh at my jokes.”

-I would argue that laughter helps us to bond more with our adolescents that possibly anything else.
+I would argue that laughter helps us to bond more with our adolescents than possibly anything else.

-Laughter takes into account that our time is too precious to waste stressed out over the little things.
+Laughter takes into account that our time is too precious to waste time stressing out over the little things.
 When we relax and enjoy the moment, laughter comes more easily.